 It is therefore natural to consider a variant of De Giorgi's conjecture, replacing the assumption $\D_{x_n}u>0$ with the assumption that $u$ is a pattern. \begin{conjecture}[De Giorgi's variant] Let $u$ be a pattern of $-\Delta u=u-u^3$ in $\R^n$, such that $\vert u\vert<1$.
 The level sets of $u$ are hyperplanes, at least if $n\leq 7$. \end{conjecture} Note that with the stability assumption (instead of $\D_{x_n} u>0$), we cannot guarantee that every level set of $u$ is the graph of a function defined on $\R^{n-1}$.
 This explains why this conjecture is stated for $n\leq7$ (unlike De Giorgi's conjecture, stated for $n\leq8$).

-This variant is proved by Ghoussoub and Gui~\cite{Ghoussoub1998} for $n\leq2$, and a counterexample is provided by Pacard and Wei~\cite{Pacard2013} in dimension $n=8$ (proving that the condition $n\leq7$ is optimal).
+This variant is proved by Ghoussoub and Gui~\cite{Ghoussoub1998} for $n\leq2$, and a counterexample is known to exists in dimension $n=8$ \footnote{If the variant of De Giorgi conjecture were to be true in dimension $n=8$, the method of Ambrosio and Cabré~\cite{Ambrosio2000} would imply that De Giorgi conjecture holds in dimension $n=9$ which is impossible from the result of del Pino, Kowalczyk and Wei~\cite{DelPino2008}.
+See also~\cite{Pacard2013}. }, proving that the condition $n\leq7$ is optimal.
 The intermediate dimensions $3\leq n\leq 7$ are open.
 Nevertheless, Dancer~\cite{Dancer2004} proves the non-existence of \emph{non-degenerate} patterns in $\R^n$ in any dimension.

 \paragraph*{} Let us also mention the results of~\cite{Cabrea} (refined in~\cite{Villegas2007}) which establish that radial patterns exist in $\R^n$ if and only if $n\geq11$.
 Many further results (including regularity of weak stable solutions) are available under stronger assumptions on $f$, for example, if $f$ is increasing, convex, positive, see~\cite{Dupaigne2011,Cabreb} and references therein.